Authentication Methods

 - snsapi_base: Silent authorization, which allows access to basic member information (UserId).

-- snsapi_privateinfo: Manual authorization, which allows access to detailed member information, including phone numbers, email addresses, etc. For more details, please refer to the Enterprise WeChat Developer Documentation Authentication section.
+- snsapi_privateinfo: Manual authorization, which allows access to detailed member information, including phone numbers, email addresses, etc. For more details, please refer to the Authentication section in the Enterprise WeChat Developer Documentation.

 - Synchronization Frequency: Configures the synchronization of organizational structures, measured in minutes.
 A value of 0 means no synchronization.
 The visible scope of the Enterprise WeChat app should select the root node of the organizational structure.

-- Automatically Join Organization on Login: Determines whether to automatically add the user to the existing organizational structure based on their department information during login.
+- Automatically Join Organization on Login: Determines whether the user will automatically join the existing organizational structure based on their department information during login.

 Enterprise WeChat authentication is used for general configurations to synchronize user attributes, such as username mapping, display name mapping, email mapping, and phone number mapping.
 For explanations and usage of general configuration fields, please refer to the General Configuration section.

-- Navigate to WeCom App Management -> Apps -> Custom Apps, and click "Create App."
+- Navigate to Enterprise WeChat App Management -> Apps -> Custom, and click "Create App."

 - Configure the app logo, app name, app description, and visibility scope.